- Chickens, Cattle, and Hormones, Oh My!

 - The very start of puberty – breast development – has dropped two full years in those same four decades.
 So puberty is lasting longer, which may point to external sources of estrogen that our girls’ bodies are reacting to by beginning breast development.

-Sources: 1, 2, 3, 4, The New Puberty: How to Navigate Early Development in Today’s Girls by Greenspan and Deardorff
+Sources: 1, 2, 3, 4 (link removed), The New Puberty: How to Navigate Early Development in Today’s Girls by Greenspan and Deardorff

 The question to pursue is: Where is environmental estrogen found in larger quantities over the last century?

 There is Estrogen in Meat…and Some Other Stuff

 All animals create hormones as part of their normal growth and development, and the testosterone and estrogen in animals is the same substance as in humans.

 So every time we eat meat, we’re going to consume that animal’s hormones.

 There are also six hormones approved for use in cattle: 3 natural, 3 synthetic.
 However, the residue in the meat is extremely small, less than that of natural hormones in some instances, and remember that research that showed that consumed hormones don’t make it through our digestive system all that efficiently.

 That doesn’t mean I’m a fan of hormone therapy for animals, and it doesn’t mean there are no ill effects from it – similar to the problems in fish from hormonal birth control excreted into the water supply, aquatic ecosystems downstream from cattle farms demonstrate major fertility problems.
 The males are feminized and the females are masculinized.
 The hormones are at least somewhat persistent in the environment.

 Besides that, the fact remains that “A 2009 study found that children who consumed the most protein from animal sources entered puberty about seven months earlier than those who consumed the least.” (source)